ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 {: help}
 {: support}

-The use of {{site.data.keyword.contdelivery_full}} is limited to the building, deploying, testing, and ongoing operations of applications on the {{site.data.keyword.Bluemix_notm}} platform or other compatible platform-as-a-service or infrastructure-as-a-service offerings.
+The use of {{site.data.keyword.contdelivery_full}} is limited to the building, deploying, testing, and ongoing operations of applications on the {{site.data.keyword.cloud_notm}} platform or other compatible platform-as-a-service or infrastructure-as-a-service offerings.

 ## Scope of a service instance
 {: #service_scope}

 You must have a {{site.data.keyword.contdelivery_short}} [service instance](https://cloud.ibm.com/catalog/services/continuous-delivery){:external} to create and use DevOps toolchains that include the {{site.data.keyword.deliverypipeline}}, {{site.data.keyword.gitrepos}}, {{site.data.keyword.DRA_short}}, and Eclipse Orion {{site.data.keyword.webide}} tool integrations.
-A service instance might belong to either a [resource group](/docs/services/resources?topic=resources-rgs) or to an {{site.data.keyword.Bluemix_notm}} organization (org).
+A service instance might belong to either a [resource group](/docs/services/account?topic=account-rgs) or to an {{site.data.keyword.Bluemix_notm}} organization (org).
 The {{site.data.keyword.contdelivery_short}} service instance in a specific region and resource group or org meters and governs your usage of all of the toolchains in the same region and resource group or org.

 You can create *new* instances of the {{site.data.keyword.contdelivery_short}} service only in resource groups.
 If you are missing a {{site.data.keyword.contdelivery_short}} service for an org that contains toolchains, you can either create the toolchains again in a resource group or contact [IBM Support](https://cloud.ibm.com/unifiedsupport){:external} for help.
 The migration of toolchains from orgs to resource groups is not currently supported.